utkardevops/utkardevops/README.md

-- 👋 Hi, I’m Sachin Utkar
+- 👋 Hi, I’m Sachin Utkar.
-- 👀 I’m interested in Devops
+- 👀 I’m working as Cloud Engineer.
-- 🌱 I’m currently learning tools required for Devops
+- 🌱 I’m fascinated by Cloud computing and learning new tools to become a SRE Engineer.
 - 💞️ I’m looking to collaborate on new cloud solutions
 - 📫 You can reach me via email - sachinutkar@gmail.com